namhyung/uftrace/doc/uftrace-live.md

 The 'time' trigger is to change time filter setting during execution of the function.
 It can be used to apply different time filter for different functions.

 The `read` trigger is to read some information at runtime.
+The result will be recorded as (builtin) events at the beginning and the end of a given function.
-As of now, reading process memory stat ("proc/statm") from the /proc filesystem and number of page faults ("page-fault") using getrusage(2) are supported only.
+As of now, following events are supported:

+ * "proc/statm": process memory stat from /proc filesystem
+ * "page-fault": number of page faults using getrusage(2)
+ * "pmu-cycle":  cpu cycles and instructions using Linux perf-event syscall
+ * "pmu-cache":  (cpu) cache-references and misses using Linux perf-event syscall
+ * "pmu-branch": branch instructions and misses using Linux perf-event syscall

 The results are printed in comments like below.

     $ uftrace -T a@read=proc/statm ./abc
     # DURATION    TID     FUNCTION
                 [ 1234] | main() {
                 [ 1234] |   a() {
-                [ 1234] |     /* read:proc/statm (size=6808KB, rss=777KB, shared=713KB) */
+                [ 1234] |     /* read:proc/statm (size=6808KB, rss=776KB, shared=712KB) */
                 [ 1234] |     b() {
                 [ 1234] |       c() {
        1.448 us [ 1234] |         getpid();
       10.270 us [ 1234] |       } /* c */
       11.250 us [ 1234] |     } /* b */
+                [ 1234] |     /* diff:proc/statm (size=+4KB, rss=+0KB, shared=+0KB) */
       18.380 us [ 1234] |   } /* a */
       19.537 us [ 1234] | } /* main */